The history of warfare and international security is the history of technological innovation, and today is no exception.

 Even gaming industry technology is finding a new purpose in the military.
 In 2018, the Army closed a $478 million deal with Microsoft that will provide Soldiers with 100,000 HoloLens headsets.
 This will allow for more refined and state-of-the-art training as well as have implications for real-world combat situations.
 Infantrymen and other troops will have heads-up displays they can use for a number of in-field applications with the potential for even more tech-savvy uses in the future.
 The Defense Advanced Research Projects Agency’s Squad X Experimentation Program seeks to nest robots into the Army and Marine Corps to take over menial tasks, freeing up soldiers to focus on more important maneuvers.

 Klaus Schwab, founder and chairman of the World Economic Forum, states “the distinction between war and peace, combatant and noncombatant, and even violence and nonviolence (think cyberwarfare) is becoming uncomfortably blurry.”
 The Army recognizes that the state of warfare has changed drastically in the last few decades.
 It’s currently looking to technology to create a product that would effectively “see through walls and dense foliage.”
-This technology will allow Soldiers to identify friend from foe, locate and track targets, and even allow tankers to see through their own armor to track enemy vehicles.
+This technology will allow Soldiers to identify friend from foe and more easily locate and track targets, and even allow tanks to see through their own armor to track enemy vehicles.

 The Army is pursuing programs that will improve existing technologies and merge different technologies in innovative ways.
 One such example is utilizing AI and quantum computing to improve image recognition and target identification, thus allowing for the development of more autonomous weapons and cutting-edge systems.
 CHA is proud to be among those working to develop such technologies for our Armed Forces.
 Our Army has always been comprised of men and women of superior strength of character, working to protect our nation from threats of all kinds.
 Technological advances are simply giving them additional superpowers to ensure they remain “Army Strong” well into the next century.